StefFrustagli/RockPaperScissorsGame/README.md

 ### Ideal viewers
+- A JavaScript learner who wants to see a simple game in action.
+- A Rock, Paper, Scissors game enthusiast.
+- Someone who wants to distract themselves from daily tasks by playing an online game.

 ### User stories

+#### JavaScript learners:
+- I want to see an example of a JavaScript game in action.
+- I want to try the classic 'Rock Paper Scissors' game created with basic JavaScript knowledge.
+- I want to look at a game and see if I'm able to understand how it works and build a similar version.

+#### Rock, paper, scissors game enthusiasts:
+- I want to play a classic game version.
+- I like the idea of competing against a robot.
+- I like the game design and want to try this version of the game.

+#### Random player:
+- I want to spend a few minutes distracting yourself from routine tasks.
+- I want to play an online game that doesn't require too much concentration.
+- I want to play an online game against a chance-dominated computer and test my luck

 ### Wireframes
 Below are the wireframes I created during the design process (whose aspect and colours differ from the final product):

 <details> <summary>Wireframes</summary>